eeyieryi/unanxious-app/README.md

 Keep it away from now, and bring it closer when it's time to do so.

 > [!WARNING]
 > This app is under active development.
-New deployments may break data model compatibility with previous versions, meaning that previous saved data may be unusable with the new version without manual intervension.
+New deployments may break data model compatibility with previous versions, meaning that previous saved data may be unusable with the new version without manual intervention.

 ## Functionality